AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

   This is the first hint of $O(c^{-1})$ confirmation time.
 }

-At this point, if an attacker was to publish an alternate, better Chain L history, then Chain L nodes would reorganize around the *new* history published by the attacker, and the attacker's block headers would end up being recorded in Chain R and causing a reorganization there, too.
-Currently, this configuration does not add any security to Chain L.
+At this point, if an attacker was to publish an alternate, better Chain \cL history, then Chain \cL nodes would reorganize around the *new* history published by the attacker, and the attacker's block headers would end up being recorded in Chain \cR and causing a reorganization there, too.
+Currently, this configuration does not add any security to Chain \cL.

-Could we use Chain L's knowledge *that its own history is reflected in Chain R* to *prevent* such an attack?
+Could we use Chain \cL's knowledge \emph{that its own history is reflected in Chain \cR} to *prevent* such an attack?

 #### Step 4.
 One Way Reflection

 \label{sec:por-step4}

-Before we discuss a change that Chain L could make, it is important to note that chain-work done with one hashing algorithm is *not generally convertible* to 'equivalent' work done via another hashing algorithm.
+Before we discuss a change that Chain \cL could make, it is important to note that chain-work done with one hashing algorithm is *not generally convertible* to 'equivalent' work done via another hashing algorithm.
 For example, there is no meaningful *generic* answer to the question *how many double SHA256[^btc2sha] hashes is one Ethash hash worth?*

 [^btc2sha]: Bitcoin uses $\text{Hash}(x) = \text{SHA256}(\text{SHA256}(x))$ as its PoW hash.

-For the purposes of our hypothetical construction, let's say that L and R do *equal work over equal time*.
+For the purposes of our hypothetical construction, let's say that \cL and \cR do *equal work over equal time*.
 In the current example, that means that the work required to produce either $L_i$ or $R_j$ is the same. *For the sake of this construction, we'll also presume this relationship doesn't change over time*.
-Our constant of conversion is thus: 1 *R Blocks per L Block*.
+Our constant of conversion is thus: 1 *R Blocks per \cL Block*.

 \aside{
   We're not that concerned with whether this is a reasonable assumption in the real world or not; right now, we just need a way to convert the work done on each chain into the same units.
   Methods for converting work are discussed in \autoref{sec:comparing-chain-work}.
 }

-Currently, the Chain L network chooses the \`\`heaviest'' (most worked) chain as its common history.
+Currently, the Chain \cL network chooses the \`\`heaviest'' (most worked) chain as its common history.
-Chain L calculates the \`\`weight'' of blocks (i.e., how much work went in to them) via an estimation of how many hashes were required -- e.g., some number of *double SHA256 hashes*.
+Chain \cL calculates the \`\`weight'' of blocks (i.e., how much work went in to them) via an estimation of how many hashes were required -- e.g., some number of *double SHA256 hashes*.
 For the purposes of illustration, let's convert this number to be in terms of *L Blocks* instead of *double SHA256 hashes*.
 That's easy, since each block is worth 1 *L Block* by definition.
-We can also measure the work of an L block in terms of *R Blocks* (1 \emph{L Block} = 1 \emph{R Block} by the constant of conversion above).
+We can also measure the work of an \cL block in terms of *R Blocks* (1 \emph{L Block} = 1 \emph{R Block} by the constant of conversion above).

 How can the network choose the heaviest chain?
 Well, a traditional blockchain might use a simple recursive function like \autoref{alg:vanilla-bw}.

 \input{includes/ut/algorithms/vanilla-chainweight.tex}

-Now that we can convert block weights between L blocks and R blocks, could L's \textsc{ChainWeight} algorithm incorporate the idea that Chain R had confirmed part of L's history?
+Now that we can convert block weights between \cL blocks and \cR blocks, could \cL's \textsc{ChainWeight} algorithm incorporate the idea that Chain \cR had confirmed part of \cL's history?
-Could Chain L use this to thwart some types of attack?
+Could Chain \cL use this to thwart some types of attack?

-Yes, and we must modify the block-weight calculation so that it accounts for work contributed by Chain R.
+Yes, and we must modify the block-weight calculation so that it accounts for work contributed by Chain \cR.
 \autoref{alg:refl-1-bw} is such an algorithm.
-Essentially, additional weight is added to a block when it is *the best block* known to Chain R, i.e., when, according to Chain R, it is at the tip of Chain L.
+Essentially, additional weight is added to a block when it is *the best block* known to Chain \cR, i.e., when, according to Chain \cR, it is at the tip of Chain \cL.
-Note that this weight is still added if Chain R knows of multiple competing chain-tips.
+Note that this weight is still added if Chain \cR knows of multiple competing chain-tips.

 \input{includes/ut/algorithms/por-chainweight-1.tex}

 What is the meaning and impact of this change?

-The *meaning* of this change is that Chain L now incorporates work done on Chain R *into Chain L's own calculation of the heaviest worked chain*.
+The *meaning* of this change is that Chain \cL now incorporates work done on Chain \cR \emph{into Chain \cL's own calculation of the heaviest worked chain}.

-When a chain does this we say *Chain L (or Chain L's work) is **reflected** in Chain R*.
+When a chain does this we say \emph{Chain \cL (or Chain \cL's work) is \textbf{reflected} in Chain \cR}.
 This technique is what is meant by the term *Proof of Reflection*.

-\defineTerm{Proof of Reflection (PoR)}{
+\defineTermTex{Proof of Reflection (PoR)}{
   The consensus technique whereby a blockchain becomes more difficult to attack by including work done by reflecting blockchains in its \emph{fork rule}
 }

-One particular *impact* of this change is that a doublespend attack on L (e.g., withholding a privately mined chain-segment that reverts a transaction) must now be performed *not only* against Chain L, *but also and simultaneously* against Chain R.
+One particular *impact* of this change is that a doublespend attack on \cL (e.g., withholding a privately mined chain-segment that reverts a transaction) must now be performed *not only* against Chain \cL, *but also and simultaneously* against Chain \cR.

 Why?
-The attacker's privately mined L blocks *are not known about* by Chain R.
+The attacker's privately mined \cL blocks *are not known about* by Chain \cR.
-Rather, Chain R knows about the *public* Chain L history *against which the attack competes*.
+Rather, Chain \cR knows about the *public* Chain \cL history *against which the attack competes*.
 Thus, *either*:

-* the private chain-segment must contribute more total work to the Chain L blockchain than the public chain-segment does (*including* the relevant Chain R chain-segment); *or*
+* the private chain-segment must contribute more total work to the Chain \cL blockchain than the public chain-segment does (*including* the relevant Chain \cR chain-segment); *or*
-* the attacker must *additionally* produce a private Chain R chain-segment such that the *total* work of both private chain-segments is greater than the total work of both public chain-segments, and publish both chain-segments simultaneously.
+* the attacker must *additionally* produce a private Chain \cR chain-segment such that the *total* work of both private chain-segments is greater than the total work of both public chain-segments, and publish both chain-segments simultaneously.

-Note that, at this point, there is no benefit to Chain R's security.
-That's because Chain R isn't 'reading' the reflected work back from Chain L. Thus a doublespend attack against Chain R has the expected, non-reflected profile -- it isn't more difficult to attack Chain R yet.
-However, Chain R can take advantage of the reflection.
-The main requirements are: the inclusion of appropriate proofs of reflection that show known Chain R blocks according to Chain L, and an update to Chain R's block-weight calculations to account for the reflected work. *Proof of Reflection* doesn't automatically secure both chains; each chain can proactively and independently take advantage of *Proof of Reflection*.
+Note that, at this point, there is no benefit to Chain \cR's security.
+That's because Chain \cR isn't 'reading' the reflected work back from Chain \cL.
+Thus a doublespend attack against Chain \cR has the expected, non-reflected profile -- it isn't more difficult to attack Chain \cR yet.
+However, Chain \cR can take advantage of the reflection.
+The main requirements are: the inclusion of appropriate proofs of reflection that show known Chain \cR blocks according to Chain \cL, and an update to Chain \cR's block-weight calculations to account for the reflected work. *Proof of Reflection* doesn't automatically secure both chains; each chain can proactively and independently take advantage of *Proof of Reflection*.

 Naturally, if there were a large difference in target block frequencies (e.g., 10 minutes vs 15 seconds) then there would also be a good deal of latency between the points where the higher-frequency chain gains the security benefit from reflected work.
 For this reason, *Proof of Reflection* is most useful between high frequency chains, or chains of similar frequencies.